AdaCore/gnatcoverage/qualification/qm/plans/Tool_Qualification_Plan/Data_Production/content.rst

 * The constructs allowed by the source language, influenced by the established conditions of use, and

-* General coverage analysis facilities, such as the abiliy to perform coverage consolidation.
+* General coverage analysis facilities, such as the ability to perform coverage consolidation.

 The general organization is described in the